 How to Complete a Bill of Sale Form in New York

 A New York bill of sale form must be completed with information about the vehicle and the personal details about the two legal entities that participate in the ownership transfer procedure.
 This document must also contain the signatures of both participants in order to be considered as a valid document.
 If vehicle sellers and buyers are wondering how and where to get this credential in New York, they are recommended to contact the NY DMV.
-However, they can get a bill of sale online and avoid the visit to the DMV by clicking here.
 Once they obtain a simple bill of sale template, they need to complete it with the following information: